-As more developing countries tap international financial markets and more countries draw upon alternative sources for sovereign financing, borrowing needs to be managed prudently, especially in a challenging global environment.
+As more developing countries tap international financial markets and more countries draw upon alternative sources for sovereign financing, the number of countries for which a more comprehensive approach to debt crisis workouts is needed may grow, especially in a challenging global environment.
 The Monterrey Consensus welcomed consideration of an international debt workout mechanism.
-However, proposals for a statutory mechanism did not receive sufficient political support.
-The focus has been on market-based solutions, such as contractual clauses in bond contracts and reform of IMF lending into arrears policy, and "soft-law" approaches such as principles and guidelines for debtor and creditor responsibilities.
+Since then, international agreements have focused on market-based solutions, such as contractual clauses in bond contracts.

 - read more